 Muhammara is a Middle Eastern roasted red pepper dip that is slightly smoky, savory, and packed with flavors.
-It has the right amount of acidity from the lemons and sweetness from the peppers, plus the walnuts and olive oil richness.
+It has the right amount of acidity from the lemons, sweetness from the peppers, and the richness of walnuts and olive oil.
 It's perfect!

 This Red Pepper and Walnut dip muhammara is easy to make, and we love serving it as part of a mezze.
-It pairs well with Classic Hummus, Pumpkin Hummus, pink beet hummus, Eggplant Babaganoush, Falafel balls, and fresh Tabbouleh Salad.
+It pairs well with Classic Lebanese hummus recipe, Pumpkin Hummus, pink beet hummus, Eggplant Babaganoush, homemade fried falafel, and fresh Tabbouleh Salad.
 All of these delicious Middle Eastern recipes are on our site.

 Muhammara is a great tahini-free option to the most commonly known Roasted red pepper hummus, also on this site.